 All students must carry a valid and current Archbishop Curley High School identification card during the school day, and at extracurricular events (dances, field trips, etc.).
-Students must present this identification, on request, to Curley Faculty and Staff.
+Students must wear the ID on a school-issued lanyard during the school day and present this identification, on request, to Curley Faculty and Staff.
 Failure to have this identification card will result in a one day detention.
-Refusal to present this identification card will result in a one day detention.
-If a card is lost or stolen, replacement identification cards will be made in the CORD Office for a \$5.00 fee.
+Refusal to present this identification card will result in a one day detention, replacement identification cards will be made in the Main Office for a \$10.00 fee.